drojaazu/suddendesu/content/entry/secret-menu-dungeons-dragons-shadow-over-mystara/index.md

 ![](img/ddmyst_blk3.png)

 A graphics/stage viewer.
 There is some really nice art in this game...
-Anyway!

 There are four modes: Scroll 2 Test, Scroll 3 Test and two Double Test modes.
 Scroll 2 is the foremost plane, and Scroll 3 is the background.
 In either of these modes, use these inputs:

  - P1 Up/Down - Move image up or down
  - P1 Left/Right - Cycle through images